 The App Store of Apple Inc. (NASDAQ:AAPL) appears to be expanding like the universe.
-The latest report by Sensor Tower predicts that the total number of apps on App Store would cross the mountainous 5 million mark by 2020.
-In the current scenario, Apple consists of around 2 million apps and by the end of 2016, the figures are stipulated to touch 2.93 million.
+The latest report by Sensor Tower predicts that the total number of apps on App Store would cross 5 million mark by 2020.
+In the current scenario, Apple consists of around 2 million apps, and by the end of 2016, the figures are stipulated to touch 2.93 million.
 A whopping 5.06 million apps are expected to inhabit the App Store by the end of 2020, accumulating a 73% jump between 2016 and 2020.

 Last week Apple revealed that the company had already paid a substantial $50 billion to its developers since the App Store came into existence.
 As Apple keeps 30% of the revenues from the apps, the company has accumulated a sizable revenue share from its App Store till date.
 Therefore, 5 million apps by 2020 don’t seem an inevitable prospect considering the contribution of the App Store in Apple’s overall revenue.